Air quality gets worse - Gilroy Dispatch

-The Bay Area Air Quality Management District is extending an air quality advisory through Thursday, August 9, in the Bay Area, including South County and northern San Benito County.
+Air quality in the South County reached “unhealthy” levels on Thursday, Aug.
+9, as the Bay Area Air Quality Management District is extending an air quality advisory through Friday, August 10 in the Bay Area, including Morgan Hill, Gilroy and northern San Benito County.

-Morgan Hill, San Martin, Gilroy and Hollister early Wednesday, Aug.8, began experiencing brown, hazy skies, the smoke impacts from the Mendocino Complex Fire and other wildfires.
+Starting Tuesday afternoon and worsening through Thursday afternoon, smoke impacts became more widespread and at ground level at times.
+Active wildfires north of San Francisco and east of Sacramento, plus changing wind patterns, made likely that air quality throughout the Bay Area would be impacted into the weekend.

-Starting Tuesday afternoon and continuing into Wednesday, smoke impacts became more widespread and at ground level at times.
-Due to active wildfires and changing wind patterns, air quality throughout the Bay Area is likely to be impacted through most of the week.
+Morgan Hill, San Martin, Gilroy and Hollister the afternoon of Aug.9 began experiencing dangerously brown, hazy skies, the smoke impacts from the Mendocino Complex Fire and other wildfires.

 A regional Spare the Air Alert was called, because air quality exceeded federal standards.
 The Environmental Protection Agency is monitoring air quality every 20 minutes.
 Updates are posted at airnow.gov.